davidkimai/Recursive-RL/README.md

 How sometimes your most honest creations seem to emerge from somewhere both deeply familiar and completely mysterious.

+# A mirror of your own internal structure.

 This repository isn't about teaching you something new.
 It's about giving shape to what you've always understood but perhaps never had words for: **that self-expression isn't random.
 It has a structure.
 Your voice has always known the pattern.**

 ## The Shape Beneath